 - Airline Apps: Keep up with flight information by downloading the airline app and signing up for text messages with flight updates.
 Use a flight tracker to see the flight’s status and the plane’s current location.
 That way, you’ll know if your flight is delayed or DELAYED!

-Book flights and train tickets early for the best departure times and seat availability.
+Make sure to book flights and train tickets early for the best departure times and seat availability.
 You might even find a lower price if you book early.

 Take A Deep Breath